 - Achievable – goals should be ones you know can be achieved.

 - Realistic – goals must be realistic.
-While you may think you can achieve anything it is important that you do not set goals you can not achieve or you lack the resources for.
+While you may think you can do anything it is important that you do not set goals you can not do or you lack the resources for.

 - Time-framed – goals need to have a time frame.
 A clearly set start, with milestones so you can measure progress and a end for the expected results.